Target Controllability Scores for Actuation-Constrained Network Intervention: Approximate computation of target VCS/AECS

 The second integrand in \eqref{Expression_Gi} is bounded in the same way, and hence

 Therefore,

 which yields \eqref{norm_Delta_Wi}. \end{proof}

-Choice \eqref{def_C} is not only the natural setting for defining the target controllability score---since the target nodes are then identified with the first $m$ state coordinates---but also serves as a structural assumption that enables the simple and interpretable error estimates established in Theorem~\ref{thm:explicit-DeltaWi}.
-In this case, leading to the block decomposition \eqref{eq_A_partition} in which the approximation error depends only on the off-diagonal block $A_{12}$.
-This structure permits the simple estimate \eqref{norm_Delta_Wi}.
+Choice \eqref{def_C} is not only natural for defining the target controllability score---since the target nodes are then identified with the first $m$ state coordinates---but also serves as a structural assumption that enables the simple and interpretable error estimates established in Theorem~\ref{thm:explicit-DeltaWi}.
+This choice leads to the block decomposition \eqref{eq_A_partition} in which the approximation error depends only on the off-diagonal block $A_{12}$.
+The decomposition permits the simple estimate \eqref{norm_Delta_Wi}.
 For general $C$, by contrast, the error representation depends on multiple matrix blocks ($A_{12}$, $A_{21}$, $A_{22}$) and on $\|C\|$.

 The bound in \eqref{norm_Delta_Wi} shows that the approximation error scales linearly with the cross-coupling magnitude $\|A_{12}\|$, with a time- and dynamics-dependent prefactor $\Phi_{\mu(A)}(T)$.
 In block decomposition \eqref{eq_A_partition}, the block $A_{12}$ encodes the direct influence from the lower-level subsystem to the higher-level subsystem.
 Its norm therefore quantifies the inter-layer coupling: a small $\|A_{12}\|$ implies weak upward influence, so the reduced Gramian $W_{\mathrm{red}}(p,T)$ closely approximates the full output-controllability Gramian $W(p,T)$.
 Our bound in Theorem \ref{thm:explicit-DeltaWi} shows that for networks with sparse or weak upward connections the controllability analysis may safely ignore the peripheral dynamics (See Fig.~\ref{fig:hierarehical}).
 This expectation is numerically supported in Section~\ref{Sec_numerical}, where the results indicate that the bound provides a useful estimate for small horizons $T$, and that networks with smaller~$\|A_{12}\|$ tend to exhibit a smaller approximation error in the TCS.